-With the rapid growth of rooftop solar (also known as photovoltaic, or PV, solar) and home storage batteries throughout the U.S. in recent years, the real estate industry is evolving to account for these advancements.
+With the rapid growth of rooftop solar panels (also known as photovoltaic, or PV, solar) and home storage batteries throughout the U.S. in recent years, the real estate industry is evolving to account for these advancements.
 Some areas of the country are further along than others, especially where solar is prevalent.

 Valuing Rooftop Solar Systems

-In 2015, Berkeley National Laboratory released the results of a study that compared homes in six states across the country with and without solar panels to determine how much these systems affected home prices.
+In 2015, Berkeley National Laboratory released the results of a study that compared homes in six states across the country with and without solar panels installed to determine how much these systems affected home prices.
 They found that home values increase 0.92% for each kW of solar power installed on a home when compared with the prices of similar homes without solar power.
 Based on those findings, a home with a 7.5kW solar system could see a 6.9% bump over comparable houses without solar1.
 Importantly, this only holds true for solar systems owned by the homeowner.

 But it's not as simple as multiplying a system's size by a standard multiplier.
 There are many factors that influence a solar system's true value, including the age, size, and power output of the system.
 In reality, no two solar systems are alike, which is why appraisers need to value each system independently.